Call our help center at 216.738.2067

 Current Priorities

-Join our Advocacy Network.
+Stay Up To Date: Join our Advocacy Network.

 Federal Nutrition Priorities

 Although half of the food distributed by the Greater Cleveland Food Bank is acquired through food and monetary donations, the simple reality is that the Food Bank could not serve as many people without strong federal nutrition programs.
 The Emergency Food Assistance Program (TEFAP), Commodity Supplemental Food Program (CSFP), Child and Adult Care Food Program (CACFP, aka our Kids Cafe Program), and Summer Food Service Program (SFSP, aka our Summer Feeding Program) allow the food bank to stretch our dollars and provide free, nutritious food to our partner programs.
 In addition, hundreds of thousands of individuals in our service area rely on the Supplemental Nutrition Assistance Program (SNAP) to keep food on the table.
-SNAP extends our reach deep into the community, providing 9 meals for every 1 meal provided by the Food Bank.

-In order to protect and strengthen federal programs that impact those struggling with food insecurity in our community, we are advocating to:
+To protect and strengthen federal programs that impact those struggling with food insecurity in our community, we are advocating to:

-The Greater Cleveland Food Bank urges Congress Members to develop policy priorities for the 2023 Farm Bill.
-Members must work together on a strong bipartisan bill that will increase investments in The Emergency Food Assistance Program (TEFAP).
+The Greater Cleveland Food Bank urges Congress Members to develop policy priorities for the next Farm Bill.
+Members must work together on a strong bipartisan bill that will increase investments in the Emergency Food Assistance Program (TEFAP).
 TEFAP provides our nation’s emergency hunger-relief organizations with food to help serve community members needing food assistance.
 While food banks work tirelessly to secure charitable food donations and purchase food, food banks would not be able to meet the demand for emergency hunger relief without United States Department of Agriculture (USDA) foods, including TEFAP.
 TEFAP helped 193 food banks in the Feeding America food bank network distribute 1.7 billion meals to neighbors in need last year.
 TEFAP accounted for 21% of the food GCFB distributed last year.

 The Supplemental Nutrition Assistance Program (SNAP, formerly called food stamps) is our nation’s largest anti-hunger program.
 It has proven to be effective in reducing the burden of hunger for millions of individuals facing food insecurity.
 While our nation’s food banks work tirelessly to provide emergency hunger relief to neighbors in need of food assistance, the charitable food system cannot solve hunger alone.
 For every meal provided by the charitable food system, SNAP provides nine.
-The Food Bank assisted in over 11,000 SNAP applications last year and we urge Congress to protect and strengthen SNAP in the 2023 Farm Bill.
+The Food Bank assisted in over 11,000 SNAP applications last year and we urge Congress to protect and strengthen SNAP in the Farm Bill.

 Strengthen child nutrition programs through Child Nutrition Reauthorization (CNR): We urge Congress to pass a strong CNR bill that better meets the needs of children when they are most vulnerable to hunger.
 Child nutrition programs provide a critical safeguard against hunger, but they are only effective when they reach the children who need help.
 Through CNR, Congress should look to streamline rules for child nutrition programs (such as CACFP and SFSP), allow for flexibility to better reach kids through non-congregate feeding models, extend and expand the Summer-EBT program, and lower the area eligibility test to reach more children in rural and other low-income areas.